oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 To make code changes, please follow the following instructions carefully!
 Otherwise, your code review may be delayed.

-1. **Before coding anything, choose a descriptive branch name** that is lowercase and hyphen-separated, e.g. `fuzzy-rules`, and create a new branch with this name, starting from 'develop'.
+1. **Before coding anything, choose a descriptive branch name** that is lowercase and hyphen-separated, e.g. `fuzzy-rules`, and create a new branch with this name, from 'develop' branch.
 Make sure that your branch name doesn't start with `develop`, `release` or `test`.

    You can do all this by running: